Provinces of Papua New Guinea

 - 1975: Name of Bougainville province changed to North Solomons.

-- ~1978: Capital of Milne Bay moved from Samarai to Alotau; capital of North Solomons moved from Sohano to Arawa.
+- ~1978: Capital of North Solomons moved from Sohano to Arawa.

 - ~1989: Name of West Sepik province changed to Sandaun.

-- 1996: Name of North Solomons province changed to Bougainville.
+- 1996: Name of North Solomons province (former ISO code

 - ~1997: Capital of Bougainville moved from Arawa to Buka.

-- 2002-03-27: Bougainville bills passed by Papua New Guinea parliament.
-They are intended to
+future.
+Bougainville bills were passed by Papua New Guinea parliament on 2002-03-27.

 Other names of subdivisions: